Jean-Joooo/agfzb-CloudAppDevelopment_Capstone/README.md

 •	Create dynamic pages for dealers and reviews

-5. Containerization:
+5. Containerization :

 •	Package this Django app into a container for streamlined management

-6. Submit my Work:
+6. Submit my Work :

 •	Successful submission of my capstone project